Viewing a Request's Details

 To navigate to the details of a specific Statistics Request, visit the My Statistics Requests page within the Tick2Tick Dashboard.

-Locate the Request you wish to analyze from your list and click the Details button on the left side of the datagrid.
+Locate the Request you wish to analyze from your list and click the Details button on the left side of the data grid.
 This will open the full analytical view for that specific simulation.

 Summary Card